yaseenkady/tree.pro/tree/2_infiltrating/hemochromatosis.md

 Excessive Fe storage in organs.

-Liver, pancreas, skin, heart, pituitary, and joints are affected often.
+Commonly affects liver, pancreas, skin, heart, pituitary, and joints.

+Presentation depends on affected organs.

-Often death due to hepatocellular carcinoma.
+Common cause of death is hepatocellular carcinoma.

 The most common recessive disorder in Caucasian.